NuclearGandhi/technion_second_brain/Technion/PSM1/PSM1_005 Fundamental Sampling Distributions and Data Descriptions.md

 Now, it known that
 $$\sum_{i=1}^n\frac{ (X_i - \mu)^2}{\sigma^2}$$
-is a [[PSM1_004 Some Continuous Probability Distributions#Chi-Squared Distribution|chi-squared random variable]] with $n$ degrees of freedom.
+is a [[PSM1_004 Some Continuous Probability Distributions#Chi-Squared Distribution|chi-squared random variable]] with $n$ **degrees of freedom**.
 We have a chi-squared random variable with $n$ degrees of freedom partitioned into two components.
 The second term on the right-hand side is $Z^2$, which is a chi-squared random variable with $1$ degree of freedom, and it turns out that $(n-1)S^2/\sigma^2$ is a chi-squared random variable with $n-1$ degrees of freedom.
 We formalize this in the following theorem.

 >[!theorem] Theorem:
 >If $S^2$ is the variance of a random sample of size $n$ taken from a normal population having the variance $\sigma^2$, then the statistic